 The Tasmanian east coast and particularly the Freycinet Peninsula enjoys some of the world's most vibrant and breathtaking sunrises and sunsets.
 So, if you're staying on Picnic Island to relax and unwind, pour a glass of pinot noir, head down to the deck and watch the sun paint the Hazards with fire each evening.

-More Photos Of this Epic Freycinet Island Resort
+More Photos Of The Freycinet Island Resort in Tassie

 Are you thinking about booking accommodation at Freycinet?
 Still, tossing up whether to stay at Picnic Island?
 Well then, I hope my photography from this incredible place will make that decision a little easier!